electrode-io/electrode/docs/chapter1/further-develop-app/build-app.md

 Navigate to [https://localhost:3000](https://localhost:3000]/).

-> If you are already running your app in dev mode, then your changes should've been updated automatically and you can just refresh your browser to see the changes.
+> If you are already running your app in dev mode, then your changes should update automatically and you can just refresh your browser to see the changes.

 **The page should resemble the following screenshot:**